 Quentin Steen is a certified mental health first aid instructor for the Mental Health Commission of Canada.

 Get your BRAIN right and your MIND will follow!

 4 Mental Health Resources to Help You During the Pandemic

 - Stronger Minds features videos and quick reads from mental health experts, activities to help you gain resilience, and ask-an-expert videos in response to questions.

 - WellCan offers free well-being resources to help Canadians develop coping strategies and build resilience to help deal with uncertainty, mental health, and substance abuse concerns during the COVID-19 pandemic.

 - Wellness Together Canada: Mental Health and Substance Use Support provides free online resources, tools, apps, and connections to trained volunteers and qualified mental health professionals.

 - CLAC is also continuing to make available to all members and their families our employment and family assistance program.
-If you or your loved ones are struggling, please do not hesitate to reach out for free, confidential help today.
+If you or your loved ones are struggling, please do not hesitate to reach out for help today.